$J/\psi$ production in proton-proton collisions at Spin Physics Detector energies of the JINR Nuclotron-based Ion Collider fAcility

 The shaded bands represent the theoretical uncertainty estimated by varying the renormalization scale around its central value, $\mu_R=m_T$, by a factor of two, i.e., $\mu_R = m_T/2$ and $\mu_R = 2m_T$, while keeping the factorization scale fixed at $\mu_F = m_T$.
 The quantitative spread and overall behavior of these bands remain stable across the considered energy range.
-It is worth noting that variation of the factorization scale does not serve as an equally reliable estimator of theoretical uncertainty in this regime, as the LLM$'2024$ set exhibits a rapid suppression of the cross section under downward scale shifts, indicating the onset of a kinematic threshold in its low-scale applicability.
+It is worth noting that in the CCFM-based \(k_T\)-factorization approach, the factorization scale is intrinsically tied to the evolution variable of the unintegrated gluon density and therefore should not be treated as an independent parameter~\cite{Lipatov:2024xni}.
+Consequently, variations of the factorization scale do not provide a meaningful estimate of theoretical uncertainty and are not considered in the present analysis.

-The two gluon-density sets thus yield nearly identical rapidity shapes but notably different normalizations, indicating that the overall production rate is primarily controlled by the gluon-luminosity normalization, whereas the shape is determined by the kinematic mapping of the partonic subprocess.
-This systematic comparison highlights that, within the SPD energy domain, the $y$--distribution serves as a sensitive probe of both the gluon-density normalization and the evolution pattern encoded in different unintegrated PDF parameterizations.
-The observed energy dependence of the width and normalization provides a consistent phenomenological signature of gluon--gluon fusion dominance and establishes a quantitative baseline for forthcoming SPD measurements of quarkonium production.
+The two gluon-density sets thus yield nearly identical rapidity shapes but notably different normalizations, indicating that the overall production rate is primarily controlled by the gluon-luminosity normalization, for a fixed choice of non-perturbative input, whereas the shape is determined by the kinematic mapping of the partonic subprocess.
+This systematic comparison highlights that, within the SPD energy domain, the $y$-distribution serves as a sensitive probe of both the gluon-density normalization and the evolution pattern encoded in different unintegrated PDF parameterizations.
+The observed energy dependence of the width and normalization provides a consistent phenomenological signature of gluon-gluon fusion dominance and establishes a quantitative baseline for forthcoming SPD measurements of quarkonium production.

-It is interesting to note that, at comparable energies, exclusive $J/\psi$ production in proton--proton ultraperipheral collisions yields $d\sigma/dy$ values that are $10^{-5}$--$10^{-4}$ times smaller than those reported here~\cite{Goloskokov:2025hsk}.
+It is interesting to note that, at comparable energies, exclusive $J/\psi$ production in proton-proton ultraperipheral collisions yields $d\sigma/dy$ values that are $10^{-5}$-$10^{-4}$ times smaller than those reported here~\cite{Goloskokov:2025hsk}.
 The large difference originates from the dominance of electromagnetic interactions in ultraperipheral processes.
 Nevertheless, such measurements provide a valuable complementary perspective on $J/\psi$ production dynamics across different interaction regimes.